ggseg/ggsegExtra/README.md

 # Funding

-This tool is partly funded by:

-**EU Horizon 2020 Grant:** Healthy minds 0-100 years: Optimising the use of European brain imaging cohorts (Lifebrain).
+This work is funded by **EU Horizon 2020 Grant** *‘Healthy minds 0-100

-**Grant agreement number:** 732592.

-**Call:** Societal challenges: Health, demographic change and well-being
+years: Optimizing the use of European brain imaging cohorts (Lifebrain)’*, with grant agreement `732592`.
+The project has also received funding from the **European Research Council**’s *Starting grant* (grant agreements `283634`, to Anders Martin Fjell and `313440` to Kristine Beate Walhovd) and *Consolidator Grant* (grant agreement `771355` to Kristine Beate Walhovd and `725025` to Anders Martin Fjell).
+The project has received funding through multiple grants from the Norwegian Research Council.